belarbi2733/deepstream-rtspsrc-yolo/README.md

 # Deepstream rtspsrc YOLO

 The program detect objects from RTSP source and create RTSP output.

 It is made from Deepstream sample apps.

-YOLOv4 pretrained model is trained using [https://github.com/AlexeyAB/darknet](https://github.com/AlexeyAB/darknet)`.
+YOLOv4 pre-trained model is trained using [https://github.com/AlexeyAB/darknet](https://github.com/AlexeyAB/darknet).

+ONNX model is created using [https://github.com/Tianxiaomo/pytorch-YOLOv4](https://github.com/Tianxiaomo/pytorch-YOLOv4).

 Pre-trained model detects 10 classes of shells.

 When RTSP source is disconnected, the APP wait for restarting RTSP source and try reset pipeline.

 ## Demo